 Based on the online survey conducted as part of this research project, 62% of the surveyed public transport organisations are already involved in AI technologies projects and solutions.

 At the Singapore International Transport Congress and Exhibition (SITCE) held in July 2018, our member East Japan Railway Company (JR East) introduced Emiew, their customer service robot who was built to help travellers with their questions or queries in train stations.

 In terms of operational excellence, industry players like NEC Hong Kong have installed a predictive bus operation system that optimises bus networks and time tables in real-time based on data such as passenger volumes and total number of daily trips per line.

 In research and innovation, AI is considered an exciting development for public transport.
 The EU-funded project My-Trac (My TRAvel Companion) aims to develop a new transport application that will improve passenger experience by applying technologies such as AI algorithms and behavioural transport analytics.
 UITP is collaborating on this project together with eight other partners.

 It’s time to get informed and stay ahead of the digital curve!
 Discover more survey results, concrete use-cases and analyses in the full report.
-The report is available for purchase at a starting price of 100 euros for members and 200 euros for non-members (a discount is available for multiple purchases).
-Please contact email@example.com to order your copy!
+The report is available for free for members and available for purchase for 200 euros for non-members (a discount is available for multiple purchases).
+Please contact firstname.lastname@example.org to order your copy!

 Download the Executive Summary here!